BrandonLaDuke/CSC322-Web-Programming/README.md

 # CSC322-Web-Programming
-Repo of class projects and assignments for CSC322 Sullivan University
+Repo of class projects and assignments for CSC322 at Sullivan University